-Fig. 1S Deterioration in PLK2-KO mice physiological parameters with aging.
-Echocardiography was measured at 3, 6 and 12-month-old mice and several parameters were examined.
-A. Stroke Volume (mL); B. Cardiac Output (L/min); C. LV mass (mg) and D. Total body weight (gr).
-Statistics was calculated with GraphPad Prism, * p<0.05 ** p<0.01 PLK2-KO vs WT at the same age.
+Fig. 1S Deterioration in the physiological parameters of PLK2-KO mice with aging.
+Echocardiography was conducted in 3-, 6-, and 12-month-old mice and several parameters were examined.
+A. Stroke volume (mL).
+B. Cardiac output (µL/min).
+C. LV mass (mg).
+D. Total body weight (g).
+Statistical analyses were conducted with GraphPad Prism. * p<0.05 and ** p<0.01 for same-age PLK2-KO versus WT.

-Fig. 2S Decrease in the expression of autophagy related genes in WT but not in Plekhm2 KO mice. mRNA levels of becn1, atg5 and ctsl was evaluated in CQ-treated NMCFs and untreated cells.
-Calculating the delta expression before and after adding CQ demonstrates that CQ significantly reduces atg5, becn1 and ctsl in control but not in KO cells.
-Statistic was examined as Wilcoxon signed-rank test, compare column median to a hypothetical value, using the GraphPad Prism software. # p<0.05 ## p<0.01 related to the hypothetical value of 0 and * p<0.05 ** p<0.01 KO-NMCFs vs control following CQ (Mann-Whitney nonparametric test).
+Fig. 2S Decrease in the expression of autophagy-related genes in WT but not Plekhm2 KO mice. mRNA levels of becn1, atg5, and ctsl were evaluated in CQ-treated NMCFs and untreated cells.
+Calculation of the delta expression before and after CQ addition demonstrated that CQ significantly reduced atg5, becn1, and ctsl in control but not KO cells.
+Statistical analysis was conducted with a Wilcoxon signed-rank test and the column median was compared to a hypothetical value using GraphPad Prism software. # p<0.05 and ## p<0.01 versus the hypothetical value of 0, and * p<0.05 and ** p<0.01 for KO-NMCFs versus control following CQ (Mann–Whitney nonparametric test).

 Fig. 3S Confirmation of Plekhm2 ablation in mice and primary murine cardiac cells.
-A. Schemes representing the Plekhm2tm1a(EUCOMM/Wtsi) mouse genotype, and B. the positions of the primers used for genotyping.
+A. Schematics representing the Plekhm2tm1a(EUCOMM/Wtsi) mouse genotype.
+B. The positions of the primers used for genotyping.
 The primers Plekhm2 44411 F and Plekhm2 44411 R are on the normal genomic DNA flanking the cassette.
-The distance between them is too large to produce a PCR fragment when the cassette is inserted therefore representing KO mouse.
-When the lacZ-neo cassette is not present the PCR product will be of 478 bp representing WT mouse.
-An additional primer, named CAS R1 Term was used with Plekhm2 44411 F to verify the presence of the cassette, this will result in a 300bp product (C).
-Crossing these mice with Flp mice remove the sequence flanked by the FRT.
-These Plekhm2floxed/floxed /FLP-/- mice, will further be using for neonatal cardiac cells isolation.
-D. For deletion of Plekhm2 in neonatal cells we transfected cells with Cre-recombinase enzyme.
-Since primer Plekhm2 44411 R is located between the LoxP sites it will be removed by the Cre enzyme, thus no PCR product is expected for the KO cells.
-Plekhm2 deletion in NMCMs and NMCFs (CRE) as compared to control cells (GFP).
-The molecular size marker on the right side of the photographs is O' GeneRuller 1Kb plus DNA ladder of ThermoScientific.
+The distance between them is too large to produce a PCR fragment when the cassette is inserted, representing KO mouse.
+When the lacZ-neo cassette is not present, the PCR product will comprise 478 bp, representing WT mouse.
+An additional primer, named CAS R1 Term, was used with Plekhm2 44411 F to verify the presence of the cassette.
+This will result in a 300-bp product (C).
+When these mice are crossed with Flp mice, the sequence flanked by the FRT is removed.
+These Plekhm2floxed/floxed /FLP−/− mice will further be used for neonatal cardiac cell isolation.
+D. For deletion of Plekhm2 from neonatal cells, we transfected the cells with Cre-recombinase enzyme.
+Because Plekhm2 44411 R primer is located between the LoxP sites, it will be removed by the Cre enzyme.
+Thus, no PCR product is expected for the KO cells.
+Plekhm2 deletion from NMCMs and NMCFs (CRE) versus control cells (GFP).
+The molecular size marker on the right side of the photographs is GeneRuler 1 kb Plus DNA Ladder of Thermo Fisher Scientific.

 Additional file 3.
 Supplementary Tables

-Table 1S Basic physiological parameters of 3-month old WT and PLK2-KO male mice
+Table 1S Basic physiological parameters of 3-month-old male WT and PLK2-KO mice